 The Board Discretion component is considered important as it allows the Compensation Committee to appropriately reward aspects of the management team's or individual's performance that may not be captured through the use of the quantitative metrics.
-For 2014, our Compensation Committee and the board of directors unanimously approved achievement of this component above target.
-The Compensation Committee and the board of directors relied heavily on the extensive set of strategic and operating goals/metrics that were approved at the beginning of the year.
-The Compensation Committee and the board of directors recognized that the management team had met or exceeded every metric with the exception of dispositions and new leasing and viewed those items as relatively minor due more to timing than substantive.
-In particular, the Compensation Committee and board of directors recognized the significance of a "watershed" year in terms of positive net absorption in the portfolio for the first time in several years.
-The increase in lease expirations had been well known, but management produced the results/reversal that had been forecast and was expected by stockholders.
-In addition, the Compensation Committee and board of directors recognized that the Company's TSR for the year ended December 31, 2014 was approximately 20%, well within the relative returns of our peer group.
-The fact that the Company's management team was confident enough in the future direction of operating cash flow to propose that the Board approve an increase in the dividend for the first time in several years was also indicative of the significant improvement of the Company's future operating metrics.
-The Compensation Committee and board of directors felt it appropriate to reward management for an overall excellent year of operations.
+For 2015, our Compensation Committee and the board of directors unanimously approved achievement of this component at the target level.
+The Compensation Committee and the board of directors relied heavily on the extensive set of strategic and operating goals/metrics that were established at the beginning of the year, noting that the management team had met or exceeded target for every metric.
+In addition, the Compensation Committee recognized that the leasing and operating metrics achieved were at historic highs and the the Company's TSR for the year ended December 31, 2015 was almost in the top quartile of the Company's peer group.
+Consequently, the Compensation Committee determined that the award of the target for the discretionary component was appropriate.